-- Virtual Private Network (VPN) connections, often used to connect remotely to an office network - The "Bring Your Own Access" program from America Online (AOL), which lets you use AOL through broadband provided by another cable or DSL service - Most online banking websites - Many commercial websites which require a username and password to access your account
+- Virtual Private Network (VPN) connections, often used to connect remotely to an office network - The "Bring Your Own Access" program from America Online (AOL), which lets you use AOL through broadband provided by another cable or DSL service - · Most online banking websites - Many commercial websites that require a user name and password to access your account

 Secure connections can be interrupted by a computer's power management setting, which causes it to "go to sleep."
-The simplest solution to avoid this is to simply reconnect by rerunning the VPN or AOL software, or by re-logging into the secure website.
+The easiest solution to avoid this is to simply reconnect by rerunning the VPN or AOL software, or by re-logging into the secure website.